SICP 2.3.2 Exercises

 After the introduction of symbolic data, we jump right into one of several examples of how to use it.
 In this section, we create a symbolic differentiation processor.
 It seems like quite

-When I first encountered this section, I have to admit I was quite impressed how it’s not all that hard to create a powerful abstract system from a few simple rules.
-This was originally developed years ago when the text was first written.
+When I first encountered this section, I have to admit I was quite impressed with how easy it is to create a powerful abstract system from a few simple rules.
+This was originally developed years ago when the book was first written.
 It would’ve blown me away then, and still somehow feels magical to me.
 Symbolic representation opens a lot of doors.

 In the exercises file there are a few test functions that will run through some example derivatives to compute.
 The

 basic-deriv-check and others like it merely show the result of the expression; it’s up to the user to actually check that it’s correct.
 The reason for this is apparent when considering one of the major limitations of the system, as mentioned in the text – it’s difficult to simplify results to a particular desired form.
 Since that isn’t really part of these exercises, it’s left as a matter for human inspection.
 Although even then it can be a bit tricky to determine that the answer is the desired one.

 The final exercise really does involve a fair amount of work to get right.
 Since it can sometimes be a bit confusing to tell where exactly the problem is when testing the whole derivative process, there are several additional tests.
 The first test focus just on the selectors, which may or may not match with your approach.
 There is also a procedure called